DangerBirdStrikesAgain/website/README.md

-This is the code for my website. alexr-w.com
+This is the code for my website: alexr-w.com

 Written with React